 - These Caramel Apple Bars combine a sweet oatmeal apple bar with a caramel topping, and the result is pure perfection!

 - These Caramel Baked Apples sound like the perfect warm dessert for a crisp fall day.
 I’d love to enjoy them at the end of a long day snuggled up by a fire!

 - If you’re looking for a Halloween inspired spooky apple recipe, check out these Monster Mouth Apple Snacks.
 They’re a kid friendly recipe that, like the caramel apple, share a base of fresh apples!

 - If caramel is too decadent for you, but the fall flavor of cinnamon is just right, look no further than these Cinnamon Baked Apple Slices.
 Whether you serve them as a side dish, or a dessert à la mode, they aim to please!

 - Check out this Caramel Apple Recipe Roundup if you’re still looking for more caramel apple treats!

-There are close to 2000 National Days in the year and over 150 of them are celebrated in October.
-To see them all, have a look at this post to discover more about the National Days in October, as well as the October Printable Calendar of National Days.
+There are close to 2000 national days in the year and over 150 of them are celebrated in October.
+To see them all, have a look at this post to discover more about the national days in October.

 Is food your thing?
 Each day of the month has a food or drink associated with it, too.
 You’ll find that there are many food holidays that fall in October.